Showit is an AMAZING website platform, and lucky for you, it makes SEO so easy!

 That being said, you still cannot upload MASSIVE image files because compression can only do so much.
 I still recommend sizing down your photos and exporting them for websites before you upload them to Showit.

 After your (compressed) photos are on your site, make sure you’re adding alt tags, called the SEO Title and Description on Showit.
 You can find this area when you have selected the image, and click Image on the toolbar on the right hand side of your screen.
-If you don’t fill anything into the SEO Title, Showit is just going to pull whatever your image title is.
+If you don’t fill anything into the SEO Title and Description, Showit is just going to pull whatever your image title is.

 To write a good alt tag, describe your image in a short phrase and don’t include a ton of commas, hyphens, or random keywords.
 For example, if the image is of a kitchen you designed, write something like “Kitchen designed with teal backsplash and white cabinets in Philadelphia” and not something like “kitchen, kitchen design, interior design, Philadelphia, Pennsylvania designer, blue blacksplash, teal backsplash, green backsplash.”